SecwatchERS/mapples/documentation-payload/mapples/commands/inject.md

 The target process's ID to inject the agent into.

 #### Payload Template
 The template to generate new shellcode from.
 Note: The template _must_ be shellcode for inject to succeed.
-This is the "Raw" output type when building Apollo.
+This is the "Raw" output type when building Mapples.

 ## Usage
 ```